home-assistant/home-assistant.io/source/_integrations/roborock.markdown

 Reset main brush consumable - The main brush/ roller is expected to be replaced every 300 hours.

-Reset air filter - The Air filter is expected to be replaced every 150 hours.
+Reset air filter - The air filter is expected to be replaced every 150 hours.

 ## FAQ